 Blogger Laura Kampf had great success with her logo but she definitely used a better quality vinyl than I tested and also cut hers with a vinyl cutter.
-Perhaps the type of wood she used makes a difference too.
+Perhaps the type of wood she uses makes a difference too.

 Laura’s logo is a negative stencil and has thicker lettering.
 Those factors probably helped make it more legible after using the ammonium chloride solution.

 We’re excited by the possibilities so we’re not going to give up!
 Below you can see three other samples we did on bare wood, with a coat of clear coat and with some dry brushed white paint plus a clear coat.
 All these samples used the same dollar store shelf liner and liquid solution mixed for our logo.
 As you can see, the last one looks pretty good with hardly any bleed at all.